jaanga/jaanga.github.io/cookbook-threejs/viewers/loader-threejs/readme.md

 On the other side of the coin, what works just fine is hosting files in the cloud.
 Files and textures load without issue.
 Loading files via location hash is easy and the location,hash may also contain any number of parameters.

+The issue here is that it may take much effort to ask ask users to host files on Dropbox and GitHub or places where the files can have a URL

+What we need before too long is users.
+Once people are using these scripts we can begin to get a grasp on the typical workflow and program for its success.

 ## Road Map